checkmyprojects/todolist/README.md

 Code may need some refactoring and i want to use interfaces and services to make it more "angular-like" instead of "javascript-like".

-Right now it uses LocalStorage, but i may add a connection an api for storage/login in the future.
+Right now it uses LocalStorage, but i may add a connection to an api for storage/login in the future.

 ## Lessons Learned: